BestTimesToVisit.com Logo

 attraction

 Witness the dawn paint the ancient pyramids of Tazumal in hues of orange and gold, a truly spiritual start to your day.
-Arrive before the sun crests the horizon to explore the main structures and smaller surrounding mounds in quiet contemplation, imagining the lives of the ancient Maya.
+Arrive before the sun crests the horizon to feel the quiet majesty of this significant archaeological site, imagining the rituals that once took place here.

 Surf the 'Malibu of Central America' in El Tunco